For the main character index, see here

-- Anti-Hero: Hovers between Unscrupulous Hero and a Nominal Hero at the end of Season 3 during the Red Wedding where he goes out of his way to save Arya from being slaughtered with her mother and brother (despite there obviously not being a ransom anymore) as well as trying to shield her from the nightmarish aftermath, and is even fully on board with helping her kill squad of Frey soldiers (so long as she tells him before she tries it again) thus putting him on the "good" side of things.
+- Anti-Hero: Hovers between Unscrupulous Hero and a Nominal Hero at the end of Season 3 during the Red Wedding where he goes out of his way to save Arya from being slaughtered with her mother and brother (despite there obviously not being a ransom anymore) as well as trying to shield her from the nightmarish aftermath, and is even fully on board with helping her kill a squad of Frey soldiers (so long as she tells him before she tries it again), thus putting him on the "good" side of things.
 Further, his utter butchery of Polliver's squad in Season 4 seems to be at least partially triggered by how unrepentantly awful they are, on top of their being his brother's men.
 He moves more firmly into this role after Septon Ray's community is massacred.
 He's willing to resume his killing again, but targeting people who are far worse than him.

-- Anti-Villain: Type I. While a brutal warrior, Sandor both demonstrates compassion (primarily towards Sansa) and honour.
+- Anti-Villain: While a brutal warrior, Sandor demonstrates both compassion (primarily towards Sansa) and honour.
 In Season 3, this is further emphasised by his defection from the Lannisters and his willingness to bring Arya back to her family for a ransom reward despite their mutual hatred.

 - Badass and Child Duo: With Arya, though the relationship is tenuous at best.